 1. What inspired the creation of Scoutmob?

-Scoutmob was founded from a desire to support independent merchants and makers.
-We initially began with a stronger focus on local experiences, helping our fans and followers discover creatives in their city that play a significant part in shaping the unique identity of their community.
+Scoutmob was founded with a desire to support independent merchants and makers.
+We initially began with a stronger focus on local experiences, helping our fans and followers discover creatives in their city that played a significant part in shaping the unique identity of their community.
 Shortly after we launched our e-commerce platform for independent makers in 2012, we realized that people across the U.S. were excited about these crafted, inspired goods, regardless of their city of origin.
 We started presenting our makers to our full national audience and we’ve been growing ever since.

 2. Where does the name come from?

 “Scoutmob” comes from our core philosophy: we “scout” independent artisans and creatives, and then share them with our audience that we affectionately refer to as our mob.

 3. Why is supporting local independent craftspeople so important to the company?

 We’ve always been passionate about seeking out unique experiences and goods because simply put, we enjoy them.
 Behind those experiences and goods, you often find a maker who wants nothing more than to turn their passion into their life’s work.
 We love supporting these talented movers, shakers, and doers; they don’t have corporate-sized budgets or large marketing departments to generate awareness and sales.
 We always say, “we’re not a marketplace, we’re a marketing place.”
 Not only do we provide a sales platform, but we’re also giving them targeted exposure to our audience of over a million fans who have come to trust our eye for curation and style.
 I select every maker we work with, and we’re proud of them; we feel lucky that every day, we get to help our makers achieve their own goals and dreams.

 4. Did you ever think shopping would be your full-time gig?